-Candidates may request accommodation in the Lawyer Licensing Process or the Paralegal Licensing Process based on a condition that arises from an enumerated ground listed in the Human Rights Code, R.S.O.
+Candidates may request accommodation in the Paralegal Licensing Process based on a condition that arises from an enumerated ground listed in the Human Rights Code, R.S.O.
 1990, c.
 H.19.
-The Law Society can provide accommodations to candidates for the Licensing Examinations and, for Lawyer Licensing Process candidates, for the Call to the Bar ceremony.
+The Law Society can provide accommodations to candidates for the Licensing Examinations.
 Candidates seeking accommodation must review the Law Society’s Policy and Procedures for Accommodations for Candidates in the Lawyer and Paralegal Licensing Processes.
 Additional information about Accommodations, including information regarding how to make a request, can be found on the Accommodations page.

 The Law Society provides access to tutoring from experienced members of the profession for those candidates who have been unsuccessful with the Licensing Examinations.
 Additional information for candidates and Tutors can be found on the Tutoring page.

 As part of the Law Society of Upper Canada's efforts to enable equity and diversity in the workplace and the profession, and to help stop discrimination and harassment, the Law Society provides a Discrimination and Harassment Counsel service free-of-charge to the Ontario public, lawyers and paralegals.
 The Discrimination and Harassment Counsel confidentially assists anyone who may have experienced discrimination or harassment by a lawyer or paralegal.

 The Member Assistance Program (MAP) is provided by Homewood Health to all lawyers, paralegals, law students, and judges in Ontario, as well as their family members.
 It is a fully confidential service funded by the Law Society of Upper Canada.